-We harmonised our risk management approach with Vale of White Horse District Council and the harmonisation process allowed us to enhance our approach to risk management by incorporating recommendations made by internal audit and considering the comments made by the Audit Commission during their use of resources review.
-We revised our Risk Management Strategy to incorporate the harmonised approach and also to create a joint strategy for both councils.
-Cabinet approved the strategy on 2 July 2009.

-The new risk management approach ensures that all risks are linked to strategic objectives, the likelihood and impact is assessed, the gross and net risk are identified and responsibility for mitigating actions is assigned to appropriate officers.
+- 104. We harmonised our risk management approach with Vale of White Horse District Council and the harmonisation process allowed us to enhance our approach to risk management by incorporating recommendations made by internal audit and considering the comments made by the Audit Commission during their use of resources review.
+We revised our risk management strategy to incorporate the harmonised approach and also to create a joint strategy for both councils.
+Cabinet approved the strategy on 2 July 2009. - 105.
+The risk management approach ensures that all risks are linked to strategic objectives, the likelihood and impact is assessed, the gross and net risk are identified and responsibility for mitigating actions is assigned to appropriate officers.
 We have designated risk champions for all services' areas who refresh the operational risk registers quarterly, which heads of service review.
 Any mitigating actions required for operational risks are included in service plans where appropriate.
-The process requires management team to regularly review the strategic risk registers and also requires us to present a report detailing the contents of operational risk registers to Audit and Corporate Governance Committee.

-We have a strategic risk register, owned by management team, with clear links between risks and strategic objectives and the new process requires management team to review the strategic risk register.
-We updated the strategic risk register in August 2009 and assigned responsibility for implementing the required mitigating actions to either one of the strategic directors or the chief executive.
-We presented the strategic risk register to Audit and Corporate Governance Committee on 29 September 2009 with a further update in March 2010.
-We will take the annual update report to Committee during quarter two in 2011/12.

-Members of Audit and Corporate Governance Committee have received training and risk management is included in the induction package given to new employees.
+The process requires the strategic management board to regularly review the strategic risk registers and also requires us to present a report detailing the contents of operational risk registers to audit and corporate governance committee. - 106.
+We have a strategic risk register, owned by the strategic management board, with clear links between risks and strategic objectives and the new process requires the strategic management board to review the strategic risk register.
+We assigned responsibility for implementing the required mitigating actions to either one of the strategic directors or the chief executive.
+We presented an annual update report to audit and corporate governance committee on 30 January 2012. - 107.
+We provided refresher training to members of the audit and corporate governance committee on 20 March 2012 and risk management is included in the induction package given to new employees.
 Guidance documents and procedures are available to all staff via a designated risk management area on the council's intranet.
-The council has designated risk champions who receive training as required and the corporate risk officer supports the champions in their duties.

-Management team has identified partnerships as a strategic risk and included this in the strategic risk register.
+The council has designated risk champions who receive training as required and the corporate risk officer supports the champions in their duties. - 108.
+Strategic management board has identified partnerships as a strategic risk and included this in the strategic risk register.
 The council's partnership manager has included partnership risks within the service team's operational risk register.

-Risk management has been incorporated into the council's approach to writing report synopses where officers are required to detail the risks that the council faces in making its decision.
-Action: to consider whether to undertake a separate exercise to address partnerships as a strategic risk in that we look at the process of how we currently manage and respond to partnership risks and how we mainstream this process into the quarterly management review of existing operational risk registers.
+109. Risk management has been incorporated into the council's approach to writing report synopses where officers are required to detail the risks that the council faces in making its decision.

-ANTI-FRAUD AND CORRUPTION, WHISTLEBLOWING AND MONEY LAUNDERING
+ANTI-FRAUD, BRIBERY, MONEY LAUNDERING AND WHISTLEBLOWING